-Note that our study of equilibrium states is reminiscent of the work of Fannes, Spohn and Verbeure [19], performed however within a different framework.
-By opposition with our setting, their analysis [19] concerns symmetric states on an infinite tensor product of one C^ -algebra and their definition of equilibrium states uses the so-called correlation inequalities for KMS-states, see [20, Appendix E].
+Note that our study of equilibrium states is reminiscent of the work of Fannes, Spohn and Verbeure [33], performed however within a different framework.
+By opposition with our setting, their analysis [33] concerns symmetric states on an infinite tensor product of one $C^$ -algebra and their definition of equilibrium states uses the so-called correlation inequalities for KMS-states, see [29, Appendix E].

 To conclude, this paper is organized as follows.
-In Section 2 we give the thermodynamic limit of the pressure p_N (1.3) as well as the gap equation.
-Then, our main results concerning the thermodynamic properties of the model are formulated in Section 3 at fixed chemical potential μ and in Section 4 at fixed electron density ρ per site.
+In Section 2 we give the thermodynamic limit of the pressure $p_N$ (1.4) as well as the gap equation.
+Then, our main results concerning the thermodynamic properties of the model are formulated in Section 3 at fixed chemical potential $\mu$ and in Section 4 at fixed electron density $\rho$ per site.
 Section 5 briefly explains our result on the level of equilibrium states and gives additional remarks.
-Actually, in order to keep the main issues and the physical implications as transparent as possible, we reduce the technical and formal aspects to a minimum in Sections 2-5.
-In particular, in Sections 2-4 we only stay on the level of equilibrium and ground states is postponed to Section 6.2.
+In order to keep the main issues and the physical implications as transparent as possible, we reduce the technical and formal aspects to a minimum in Sections 2-5.
+In particular, in Sections 2-4 we only stay on the level of pressure and thermodynamic limit of local Gibbs states.
+The generalization of the results on the level of equilibrium and ground states is postponed to Section 6.2.
 Indeed, the rather long Section 6 gives the detailed mathematical foundations of our phase diagrams.
-In particular, in Section 6.1 we introduce the C^ -algebraic machinery needed in our analysis and prove various technical facts to conclude in Section 6.2 with the rigorous study of equilibrium and ground states.
-In Section 7, we collect some useful properties on the qualitative behavior of the Cooper pair condensate density, whereas Section 8 is an appendix on Griffiths arguments [20, 22, 23].
+In particular, in Section 6.1 we introduce the $C^$ -algebraic machinery needed in our analysis and prove various technical facts to conclude in Section 6.2 with the rigorous study of equilibrium and ground states.
+In Section 7, we collect some useful properties on the qualitative behavior of the Cooper pair condensate density, whereas Section 8 is an appendix on Griffiths arguments [29, 30, 31].